craftercms/docs/source/system-administrators/upgrade/upgrading-to-crafter-cms-3-0.rst

 #.
 Run ``git log`` and copy the commit ID of the commit you just did.
 #.
 Navigate one level up to the ``published`` directory.
 #.
 Do a ``git fetch origin master`` and then a ``git cherry-pick -x COMMIT_ID_YOU_COPIED``.
 This will basically publish the site.
 #.
-In your browser, login to Studio.
-Then go to the site's dashboard, *Site Config*, and click on *Sync From Repository*.
-This will sync the database
+Verify that the database has been synced with the files you just imported.
+To verify, tail the ``catalina.out`` until you see a line like the following: ``Done syncing database.``, which
-   with the files you just imported.
-You can then tail the ``catalina.out`` until you see a line like the following: ``Done syncing database.``, which will indicate that the sync is complete.
+   will indicate that the sync is complete.
 You still need to set all files as published, though, which is done in the last few steps.
 #.
 Now in the filesystem again, navigate to the DBMS bin folder (``AUTHORING_INSTALL/bin/dbms/bin``) and run the following to login to the
    MariaDB (password is ``crafter``):